Commercial Roof Service Johnsburg IL.

 - EPDM – Also known as rubber roofing.
 This is an inexpensive roofing material that can resist UV rays and is lightweight, so your roof doesn’t have to be reinforced to support it.
 The downside to EPDM is that the material is easily punctured by hail or falling branches.
 It also is not very aesthetically pleasing to look at.

 - Metal – One of the most durable of the types sheets of metal is laid down on top of the roof giving it all-weather capabilities that resist damage.
 The downside to metal roofs in addition to their cost is the weight.
-Metal Roofs are heavier than other roofing material and often need to have special support or reinforcement for installation.
+Metal Roofs are heavier than other roofing materials and often need to have special support or reinforcement for installation.

 - TPO – This roofing material is a thermoplastic polyolefin roof.
 It is an inexpensive material that is lightweight.
 TPO is also white which reflects the heat from the sun helping to keep your building cool.
-The drawbacks of TPO roofing is in the manufacturing process.
+The drawback of TPO roofing is in the manufacturing process.
 It is not consistent between different manufacturers and can shrink causing cracks.
 It is also not fire-resistant, meaning a fireproofing process will need to be included.

 - Asphalt Rolled Roofing – This is one of the oldest styles of commercial roofing out there.
 Sheets of Asphalt are heated up and rolled onto the surface to create a weatherproof seal.
 While inexpensive as well, it has one of the shortest life expectancies at around 10 years.